 Guillermo del Toro

 Cary Fukunaga is the master of the fractured narrative.
 The executive producer, writer, and director of the hit horror noir series True Detective is able to weave a compelling story that draws you in and keeps you scrambling to keep up, all of which has made him one of the hottest names in moviemaking at the moment.
-Sadly, we never got to see his take on Stephen King's It, but we're willing to bet the worlds of sci-fi, fantasy, and horror haven't heard the last of him.
+Sadly, we never got to see his take on Stephen King's It, but we did see his incredible directing on display on Netflix's Maniac.
+We'll soon be seeing how he lets loose in the world of James Bond.

 Jamal Igle is what is known in the industry as a triple threat.
 He's insanely talented, is able to meet herculean deadlines, and is known as one of the nicest guys in the world of animation.
 He's worked as a storyboarder on Max Steel and Roughnecks: Starship Troopers Chronicles, has created copious amounts of art at Marvel, Image, and DC comics, and serves as vice president of marketing at Action Lab Comics, where he created his smash hit comic series Molly Danger.